kubernetes/kops/docs/operations/etcd_administration.md

 ## Direct Data Access

 It's not typically necessary to view or manipulate the data inside of etcd directly with etcdctl, because all operations usually go through kubectl commands.
 However, it can be informative during troubleshooting, or just to understand kubernetes better.
-Here are the steps to accomplish that on kops.
+Here are the steps to accomplish that on kOps.

 1\.
 Connect to an etcd-manager pod